hanling3/recipe-book/documents/discovery-and-planning.md

 # 5. Scenarios
 Produce a scenario for each key problem/value proposition.
 Note you will likely need more than one scenario.

+Scenario1
+You are very busy during the midterm week so you want to spent less than 30mins to cook for each meals and save enough time for studying.
+Searching a 30 mins quick dish and follow the recipe to cook.

+Scenario2
+You’ve studied abroad for 2 years and not been able to go back home that often.
+You missed the food in your hometown and wanted to cook some Beijing dishes for dinner.
+Try to search Beijing dishes recipes and choose your favorite food to cook.

 # 6. Persona